alionaBER/operationalizing-ml-azure/README.md

 ![Model API responses](images/endpoint_script.png)

 Before exposing the endpoint to users it is a good idea to test its performance under load.
-Load testing the model showed good performance of the endpoint - a mean of 77 ms per request.
+Load testing was done with the help of Apache Bench ([benchmark.sh script](benchmark.sh)).
+The model showed good performance of the endpoint - a mean of 77 ms per request.

 ![Apache bench results](images/benchmark_script.png)

 ### Automation with a pipeline

 Pipelines offer automation of ML processes and enable their reusability even by other users (trigger via a REST endpoint).
-A pipeline in this projec includes consuming the dataset and training the model with AutoML.
+A pipeline in this project includes consuming the dataset and training the model with AutoML.

 The pipeline is formulated and triggered from the [Jupyter notebook](aml-pipelines-with-automated-machine-learning-step.ipynb).
-The details from the runs can be conviniently accessed from the Azure UI.
+The details from the runs can be conveniently accessed from the Azure UI.
 Similar to the *Experiments* section, the *Pipeline runs* on the screenshot below show the status, duration and other details.

 ![Pipeline list](images/pipelines.png)